Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên21/06/2024

-The ship, believed to date from the 14th to 13th centuries BC, belonging to the Late Bronze Age, was discovered by a survey team from the Energean natural gas company in the Mediterranean Sea, about 90 km off the northern coast of Israel and at a depth of 1.8 km.
+The ship, believed to date back to the 14th to 13th centuries BC, belonging to the Late Bronze Age, was discovered by a survey team from the Energean natural gas company in the Mediterranean Sea, about 90 km off the northern coast of Israel and at a depth of 1.8 km.
 It is believed to be the oldest ship ever found in the deep sea.

 Israel phát hiện xác tàu cổ nhất dưới lòng biển sâu, ước tính 3.300 năm tuổi- Ảnh 1.